ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

      COMOUT_REF: ""
      PLOT_FCST_INC: 6

 ``PLOT_FCST_INC:`` This variable indicates the forecast hour increment for the plotting task.
-By setting the value to ``6``, the task will generate a ``.png`` file for every 6th forecast hour starting from 18z on June 15, 2019 (the 0th forecast hour) through the 12th forecast hour (June 16, 2019 at 06z).
+By setting the value to ``6``, the task will generate a ``.png`` file for every 6th forecast hour starting from 12z on October 30, 2019 (the 0th forecast hour) through the 36th forecast hour (November 2, 2019 at 12z).

 After configuring the forecast, users can generate the forecast by running: